 - Seven percent of your wages are contributed to the Texas Municipal Retirement System and the City matches your contributions 2-to-1 upon retirement.

 - Eligible for retirement after twenty years.

-- Paid medical and dental insurance.
+- Partial paid medical insurance.

 - Take Home Car (when eligible)